Using the Spot Database

 which means that the Spot Database Display shows every Spot Database Entry except those that were hidden

-Filtering by Callsign, DXCC entity, Frequency, and Need
+Filtering by Need, Callsign, DXCC entity, Frequency, and Tag

 The five General filter buttons let you choose one of five criteria; some of these criteria reference the contents of the General Expression textbox, located on the left side of the Filter panel.